spruceid/mobile-sdk-rs/README.md

     ),
 ]
 ```

+> NOTE: For production release, it will be important to replace the binary target with an actual release artifact or revision tag, for example:
+> ```
+> .binaryTarget(name: "RustFramework", url: "https://github.com/spruceid/mobile-sdk-rs/releases/download/0.0.36/RustFramework.xcframework.zip", checksum: "df587ab46f3604df744a9394c229be40e9a65102429ff1b0379dfeb6ca7fdc3c")
+> ```

 And update the `packages` property in `project.yml` file in `mobile-sdk-swift` to use the local path to `mobile-sdk-rs`, for example: